christianwebb-webb/drone-graph/README.md

 the relations between them, clusters the result with Leiden and writes one report per cluster.

-One model at a time, each on its own dir under `out/kg/<model>`.
+One model at a time, each in its own directory under `out/kg/<model>`.

 - We enable strict types, and pass in an ontology that is defined in config.py
-- This includes 27 kinds and 18 relationship types
+- The 27 kinds of entity are derived from the SysML spec
+- The 18 relationship types were partially gotten from teh SysML spec, but I think there are some inaccuracies

 ### 2. load -- `sysml/pipeline/load.py` - graphrag_importer